aginies/virt-scenario/README.md

 # Possible Scenarios

 ## Default Settings Comparison

+This settings should be better than default one.
+Of course this is not perfect, or there is maybe some mistakes.
+Feel free to comment on this parameters or request addition of new one.

 | [Storage Settings](https://www.qemu.org/docs/master/system/qemu-block-drivers.html) | Secure VM | Computation | Desktop |
 | :--------------- | :---: | :---: | :---: |